Learn more about Myopia Control and how it works

 MULTI-FOCAL GLASSES & PERIPHERAL DEFOCUS LENSES

 Multi-focal or progressive glasses are often used in an attempt to slow the progression of myopia.
 Although studies show they can be effective, we recommend progressive lenses when other, more effective alternatives, are not an option.

 Though not as effective as other means, Progressive lenses do provide clear vision at all distances and minimize the focusing required for near work.
 Progressive lenses and "Peripheral Defocus" glasses result is similar amounts of myopia control.

 Using Atropine drops have been used for years to slow the progression of myopia.
 Although Atropine drops are beneficial as an additive therapy, used alone is not as effective as other methods.

 Further, Atropine drops naturally blur vision, particularly at near, making it difficult for school-aged children to perform in school.
 Although Low-Dose Atropine can reduce the associated blur, its effectiveness is still being studied.

-Breakthrough CooperVision MiSight® 1 Day Contact Lens for Childhood Myopia
+Breakthrough CooperVision MiSight® 1 Day Contact Lens for Childhood Myopia NOW AVAILABLE!

 Myopic progression is when prescriptions increase over time, and higher prescriptions have been linked to sight-threatening conditions later in life such as, retinal detachment, glaucoma and myopic maculopathy.
 Even children with fairly low prescriptions have a higher risk of glaucoma and retinal detachment compared to non-myopic children, and that risk multiplies as their prescriptions get stronger.